-Nationwide Bank® collects personal information about you from different sources.
+Nationwide Bank collects personal information about you from different sources.
+The information we collect depends on the product or service you request.
 For example, we collect information you send us on applications and forms.
-We also collect information from your transactions with our sister companies, others or us.
-We may collect information from a consumer-reporting agency or a medical provider.
-This collection depends on the product or service you request.
+And we collect information from your transactions with us, our sister companies or others.
+We also may collect information from a consumer-reporting agency or a medical provider.

 - Do not leave statements or other documents with your personal information where others can see them.

-- Minimize the amount of personal information available for a criminal can steal.
-Don't carry extra credit cards, your Social Security card, birth certificate or passport.
+- Don't carry extra credit cards, your Social Security card, birth certificate or passport.